nikitavoloboev/data/programming-languages/javascript/js-libraries/react/react-hooks.md

 - [usehooks-ts](https://github.com/juliencrn/usehooks-ts) - React hook library, ready to use, written in Typescript. ([Docs](https://usehooks-ts.com/))
 - [react-script-hook](https://github.com/hupe1980/react-script-hook) - React hook to dynamically load an external script and know when its loaded.
 - [useFilter](https://github.com/promise-learning/useFilter) - React hook to filter large amount of data using Web Worker. ([Article](https://lakhan.me/blog/use-filter))
+- [transition-hook](https://github.com/iamyoki/transition-hook) - Extreme light-weight react transition animation hook which is simpler and easier to use than react-transition-group.

 ## Code